 A. NO CHANGE

-B. from which
+B. from who

 C. by which

-D. from him
+D. from which

 Many people are familiar with the story of how the Pilgrim settlers met Squanto, a Pawtuxet tribe member who they encountered shortly after arriving in the New World.